Save $200 per person on Airfare to Europe - Ends February 28, 2018 LEARN MORESave $200 per person on Airfare to Europe

 Good company, good wine and delicious local specialities are the hallmarks of a great evening out in the Loire.
 Enjoy dinner in a traditional family-owned and operated gastronomic restaurant.

-You are introduced to the splendour and luxury of French court life with a visit to Château de Chenonceau.
+You are introduced to the splendor and luxury of French court life with a visit to Château de Chenonceau.
 Set on elegant arches spanning the River Cher, it is said to be one of the most beautiful buildings in existence.
 A local expert recounts tales of King Henri II's mistress, Diane de Poitiers, as you tour the home she loved, but from which she was driven by the vengeful Queen, Catherine de Medici.
 One of the jewels of the French Renaissance, admire the rich decor, stroll beneath the trees of the Broad Walk and the formal gardens where roses and clipped lavender are laid out in typical French style.

 Why not enjoy an evening of excitement and glamour and a glass of champagne at a dazzling French cabaret show?
 Depending on availability it might be dinner with wine and cabaret at the world famous Moulin Rouge – the original Parisian cabaret – immortalized by the award winning film!